 I’ve studied theology academically for about six of the past eight years.
-I’ve read, contemplated, and wrote about the theology of suffering at various times throughout those years.
+I’ve read, contemplated, and written about the theology of suffering at various times throughout those years.
 It was fun, interesting, and intellectually stimulating.
 Experiencing its true meaning has been excruciating.
 The talk of faith is certainly much easier than the sometimes crippling walk of faith, but what good is all the learning if I am unwilling or cannot pass a test?
 My most important and fruitful faith lessons continue to come, not through professors and books, but through the agonizing lessons of life which seem to advance in difficulties as I advance in stage.

 Think about the simple, happy days in elementary school, the complications of high school, the rigors of college, and the challenges of graduate school.
 My faith education has progressed in a similar manner from simple, happy days to some very real challenges, which, in retrospect, were all necessary and appropriate for each particular stage.
 Like the difficult tests, lengthy papers, and demanding projects in college, my more advanced tests of faith have frequently been quite painful.
 Sure, there were times of guidance that came through grace-filled moments of peaceful prayer and experiences of enlightenment in joyful periods in my early days of learning, but education typically becomes more difficult as we advance.
 We expect that, right?